mgaynor1/long-winded-scripts/iDigBioSearch/README.md

 # How to match the iDigBio Search Bar

 Using ridigbio, I wanted to match a simple search from the [iDigBio web-portal](https://www.idigbio.org/portal/search).
+This sounds simple, right?

-For a long time, I tried to get this right, but failed!
-Finally, I found the answer!
+Though this code may not look "long-winded", it took me a long time to find the right fields to search.

 ```
 library(ridigbio)